- People Directory

 The newly-opened dedicated-research computer laboratory includes 12 Dell Optiplex workstations with capabilities for running a variety of customized research software.

 Students are admitted only in the Fall semester of each academic year and are expected to attend full-time.
 Applicants with either Bachelors or more advanced degrees are welcome.
-All admissions are for the doctoral programs leading to the PhD.
-We do not offer terminal MS programs, although students earn an MS en route to the Ph.D.
+All admissions are for the doctoral program leading to the PhD.
+We do not offer a terminal MS program, although students earn an MS en route to the Ph.D.

 Admission to the program is competitive and based on the following:

 There are no strict cutoffs for acceptable grade point averages (GPAs) or GRE scores.
 Rather, we review the entire application to gain a holistic picture of applicants’ verbal and quantitative skills and research experience and interests.
 More competitive applicants typically have GPAs above 3.2 and GRE Verbal and Quantitative scores that each are at or above the 60th percentile.
 However, if verbal and quantitative skills are well-demonstrated through coursework, research experiences, recommendation letters, and the personal statement, then a GPA or GRE score below this typical level would not stand in the way of the application.
 By far the most important factor in the application is research experience and research interests described in the personal statement.
 We look for a tight and clearly articulated fit between applicants’ research experience and research interests and those of one or more faculty in our department.
 Our most competitive applicants typically have at least 1 to 3 years of prior research experience, including conference presentations reflecting their conceptual skills at crafting, testing, and interpreting hypotheses with regard to pertinent psychological literature.